frankozu/BurgerLounge/Reflections/frankozu.diary.md

     making debugging and maintaining the code simpler.
     - Also to keep tests organized.
     - Good for Modular testing, ensuring scalability and easier updates as the project grows.

+Running tests in Docker:
+    - Pytest wasn’t working in the Docker container because it wasn’t installed.
+This caused errors like ModuleNotFoundError: No module named 'flask'.
+    After installing pytest (while in venv) and setting up the environment, the tests worked properly.

 Using Debugger in Docker:
     - I had to use pdb to debug the app in Docker.